A young woman comes face to face and befriends a creature out of legend

 Suddenly far of she heard a strange sound, unlike anything she ever heard before.
 The sound seemed to be calling to her.
-Jessy stopped to look around she could see no one.
+Jess stopped to look around she could see no one.
 Again she heard it this time nearer.
 The sound resonated deep inside her very being.
 A dark shadow passed overhead.
-Jessy looked up to see a creature unlike any she had seen before.
+Jess looked up to see a creature unlike any she had seen before.
 So large and terrifying with a long barbed tail and broad leathery wings.
 A massive head with short bony horns and maw large enough to swallow a sheep or goat whole.
-Jessy stood rooted to the spot in terror she tried to turn and run but couldn't make her legs move they trembled so much.
+Jess stood rooted to the spot in terror she tried to turn and run but couldn't make her legs move they trembled so much.
 Finally, she made her body move, turning she ran as fast as her legs would carry her.
 The creature swooped down coming to land ahead of her; the ground shaking as it landed.
-Jessy fell on her rear she tried back away with her hands.
-The beast roared its deep blue eyes transfixed Jessy She couldn't help but stare at the creature.
+Jess fell on her rear she tried back away with her hands.
+The beast roared its deep blue eyes transfixed Jess She couldn't help but stare at the creature.
 She remembered reading a book on myths and legends in her childhood; the beast now facing her was something right out of one those books – A dragon.

 As the dragon crouched unmoving in front of her, she heard that strange harmonious sound again, and it came from the dragon.
 Gradually her terror subsided as she stared at the dragon listening to the dragon sing to her.
 That's the only way she could describe what she felt.

 "Be at ease human child I mean you no harm my name is Skyeboltar,” the dragon said.

 Jess's mouth dropped open the dragon could speak, “You can talk!”

 “Of course I can talk I mastered the human tongue long ago,” Skyeboltar answered his voice weighty yet mellow.